roelvandijk/numerals/README.markdown

   Describe division into fractions - _two thirds_, _three quarters_.

+- Multiplicative numerals

+  Describe repetition, how many time - _once_, _twice_, _thrice_.

+### Inflection

+In some languages number words are modified based on a number of grammatical categories such as _gender_ or _number_.
+For instance, in Spanish, the numeral for the quantity '1' can be one of _uno_, _un_ or _una_ depending on whether it is of the neuter, masculine or feminine gender.
+In order to support this process every conversion function takes an inflection parameter which defines the grammatical state.

 ### Numeral structure

 The `struct` functions convert numbers to a polymorphic representation